How Does Rational Emotive Behavior Therapy Work?

 Assessment and Identification of Irrational Beliefs:

-The first step in the REBT process involves assessing the individual’s emotional and behavioral challenges.
+The first step in REBT involves assessing the individual’s emotional and behavioral challenges.
 Therapists work with clients to identify specific situations or triggers that lead to distressing emotions and behaviors.
 Through open dialogue, therapists help clients become aware of their thought patterns and beliefs associated with these situations.

 Collaborative Goal Setting: